truenas/documentation/content/SCALE/Credentials/DirectoryServices/LDAPSCALE.md

 {{< toc >}}

-TrueNAS has an [Open LDAP](https://www.openldap.org/) client for accessing information on an LDAP server.
+TrueNAS has an [Open LDAP](https://www.openldap.org/) client for accessing the information on an LDAP server.
 An LDAP server provides directory services for finding network resources such as users and their associated permissions.

 {{< expand "Does LDAP work with SMB?" "v" >}}
 LDAP authentication for SMB shares is disabled unless the LDAP directory has been configured for and populated with Samba attributes.